 Business & Professional Women of Nevada County (BPW-NC) promotes equity for women in all aspects of their lives.
-One of its primary objectives is to advocate on legislative issues of importance to working women.
+One of our primary objectives is to advocate on legislative issues that impact women and girls.

 BPW-NC’s bedrock principle guiding its advocacy efforts is: “Every woman has the right to equal opportunity.”